son11592/Spread/README.md

 - [x] Create, mapping (with NSDictionary / JSON) and manage data model automatic.
 - [x] Auto trigger event to all models in register pools.
 - [x] React when model properties change value.
-- [x] Updating...

-## Coming soon...

-- [x] Store and restore models in pools from local database.
+- [ ] Store and restore models in pools from local database.
-- [x] DataSouceManager fetch/push data from internet sound awesome.
+- [ ] DataSouceManager fetch/push data from internet sound awesome.
-- [x] Any idea?

 ## Installation